 Nice n Easy is a pleasure to add as a recommendation and one of my favorites, not least because it’s an organic bistro and their ethos of sourcing free-range local produce makes me feel that I am really eating fresh.

 The organic farm-to-table menu ranges from meat dishes such as buffalo tenderloin tartare with black truffle and cured egg yolk served with thick handmade fries to vegan dishes such as mushroom pasta with winter herbs.
 An egg dish, such as organic eggs Benedict or the Kagianas Fitness — egg whites, tomatoes, avocado, and Philadelphia cream cheese — is a must if you’re just wanting a snack.
-For the health conscious, calorific information for all dishes is provided on the menu.
+For the health conscious, caloric information for all dishes is provided on the menu.

 As well as a restaurant on Mykonos, Nice n Easy’s central Athens location near Parliament Square makes for a good place to have lunch after a morning of sightseeing.
 Add a glass of crisp white, rose, or red wine or an organic tea or coffee, and you have the ideal gastronomy in the ideal location.